 How we’re helping water voles

 Since 1997, we’ve funded 46 water vole projects.
 We’ve investigated what helps water voles to seek refuge from American mink.
-We discovered the best ways of restoring good habitat.
-We supported a country-wide programme in Scotland working with members of the public to control mink and we have recently studied the effects of waterway maintenance on local populations of water voles.
+We discovered the best ways of restoring good habitat and we have recently studied the effects of waterway maintenance on local populations of water voles.

 We manage the national monitoring programme for water voles, collating the survey information collected by our tireless volunteers and hundreds of others across England, Wales and Scotland.
 Initial signs from the monitoring programme give us some cause for hope but there is much more to be done if we are to better understand the threats facing Britain’s water voles and help to protect them.

 Currently, we are studying whether environmental DNA (eNDA) can be successfully used to monitor water voles and we are funding a project that maps water vole strongholds across the UK.

 To read more about these projects and our other work please visit out grants pages.

 Monitoring water voles across the UK – we need you!

 We work with many other people nationwide to ensure we’re doing the best we can to save this species from extinction.
 We know what needs to be done, but we need to monitor our progress properly to be sure of success and to act where it’s needed.
 We can’t do this without you.